quiqupltd/wheniwork/api-migration-tasks.md

 - Each route to be migrated is listed as a task.
 - Check off each task after:
   1. Migrating the route to `apispec.yml`. (ensure it is openapi 3.0.0 compliant)
+  2. Migrating all referenced schemas (e.g., request/response bodies) to `apispec.yml`.
-  2. Make sure the new route has a default response
+  3. Make sure the new route has a default response
-  3. Ensuring the project compiles and tests pass.
-  4. Verifying the route works as expected.
+  4. Any text fields using the format "blah blah\nyadda yadda\ should instead use multi line yaml like:
+     ```
+         description: |
+           blah blah
+           yadda yadda
+     ```
 - Add notes or issues as needed.

 ---